MAINSTAGE 2025-2026

 *password: whereyougo2025

-Photo: Luciana D Anunciao
+Photo: Luciana D'Anunciaçao

 Where You Go

-where you go was originally conceived in 2021, in the midst of lockdowns and other imposed measures of isolation that left many lonely and fearful.
+Where you go was originally conceived in 2021, amidst lockdowns and other imposed measures of isolation that left many lonely and fearful.
 Inspired by the love story at the heart of Ernest Hemingway’s “A Farewell to Arms”, the dance follows two lovers bound by a certain death that will take one from the other.
 While one lover moves through her daily life, the other holds tight to the secret he knows he must share with her and eventually allows it to seep out.
 Upon learning of his impending death, she struggles to capture the passion they share, if only for a moment longer.
 With his dying breath, he holds her once more before passing through this world to the Afterlife.

-Klangenfort: Redux is an ode to the everlasting love that continues to transmute the ones left behind.
-Death approaches and sweeps away the tears of loss.
+Inspired by the 1970's duet by Savannah Walling and Terry Hunter, "Klangenfort", Klangenfort: Redux is an ode to the everlasting love that continues to transmute the ones left behind.
+In Davies' version, Death approaches and sweeps away the tears of loss.
 The lover who remains catches a glimmer of her former lover and clings to his ghost with all her heart.
-She is determined to
+She is determined to reanimate him, if only for one more waltz.
+His lifeless body carries the echoes of all the love they shared, until once more his spirit departs, leaving her surrounded by the light of their love.

 O.Dela Arts